- ICH GCP

 Detailed Description

 Coordinated Specialty Care (CSC) disengagement is alarmingly common and compromises the vision of CSC to support recovery in first episode psychosis (FEP; see Overall Section).
 The Early Psychosis Intervention Network's (EPINET) hub-based structure offers an opportunity to circumvent program-level implementation barriers by developing and implementing systems-level strategies to address disengagement.
 One strategy employs a centralized service, staffed by dedicated professionals working across a hub, to (1) receive and organize referrals, (2) complete ongoing specialized training in engagement science and evidence-based strategies, (3) provide unbiased support when participants' and/or families' relationships with a CSC program are poor, (4) re-engage participants in CSC or actively connect them with other services if preferred, and (5) continue contact with those who refuse treatment in case they reconsider.
 Currently, no hub-based strategy exists to address disengagement.
 The primary objective of this project is to use participatory research methods within a learning health system research framework to develop and evaluate a hub-based Engagement Navigator Service (ENS) to prevent CSC disengagement.
-Our central hypothesis is that, once developed, ENS will support more months in treatment and lower disengagement rates than usual care (UC).
-Our long-term goal is to co-produce a hub-based navigator service to reduce disengagement.
-We will attain our objectives via the following specific aims:
+The central hypothesis is that, once developed, ENS will support more months in treatment and lower disengagement rates than usual care (UC).
+The long-term goal is to co-produce a hub-based navigator service to reduce disengagement.
+The investigators will attain these objectives via the following specific aims:

 Specific Aim 1.
 To develop ENS in partnership with the AC's Lived Experience and Family Member Collectives and CSC Program Implementation Subunit.
-Using participatory research, we will specify ENS structure, training, and procedures for referrals.
+Using participatory research, the investigators will specify ENS structure, training, and procedures for referrals.
 This aim will create the tools and resources needed to implement ENS at the hub-level.

 Specific Aim 3.
 To conduct a mixed methods evaluation of ENS offered hub wide.
 Specific Aim 3a.
 In a hybrid type I, stepped wedge cluster randomized controlled trial, determine if access to ENS decreases disengagement compared to UC and improves target mechanisms.
 H1: Time in treatment for CSC participants with ENS access will be significantly longer than in UC.
 H2: Rate of disengagement for CSC participants with ENS access will be significantly lower than in UC.
 H3: Measures of autonomy, competence, and relatedness will be significantly higher for CSC participants with ENS access compared to UC.
 H4 (Exploratory): Autonomy, competence, and relatedness scores will mediate the treatment effect.
 Specific Aim 3b.
 Using a multi-stakeholder mixed methods process evaluation, examine feasibility, fidelity, and acceptability of ENS and identify implementation barriers and facilitators.
 This aim will evaluate ENS and detail experiences offering it across CLHS.
 This will prepare us to conduct a larger trial in the future.